barionleg/cesium.wiki.gs/CZML-in-Cesium.md

 //Create a scene
 var scene = new Scene(document.getElementById("canvas"));
-//Download and parse a CZML file var czml = JSON.parse(getJson('http://simpleBillboard.czml'));
+//Download and parse a CZML file var czml = JSON.parse(getJson('simpleBillboard.czml'));
 //Create a DynamicObjectCollection for handling the CZML var dynamicObjectCollection = new DynamicObjectCollection();
 //Create the standard CZML visualizer collection var visualizers = VisualizerCollection.createCzmlStandardCollection(scene, dynamicObjectCollection);
-//Process the CMZL, which populates the collection with DynamicObjects dynamicObjectCollection.processCzml(czml);
+//Process the CZML, which populates the collection with DynamicObjects dynamicObjectCollection.processCzml(czml);
 //Figure out the time span of the data var availability = dynamicObjectCollection.computeAvailability();